BboyEcuachi/Mytest/hola.md

 # catkin

 catkin is [the ROS oficial build system](http://wiki.ros.org/catkin).
 Combines CMake macros and python scripts and it is responsible of targets or excecutable files generation from source code.
+Holaaa

 See also: